Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds

 All boundary fluxes appearing in \eqref{IH} are nonnegative, so dropping the negative contributions gives

-Finally, these fluxes are controlled by the global energy bound in Proposition~\ref{prep4} (and the bootstrap assumption), noting that $\hat H$ differs from $\partial_t$ only by a compactly supported radial term and therefore its flux is uniformly comparable to the $\hat t$--flux.
-Hence $I^{\hat H}(\cdots)\lesssim\mathcal E$ as claimed. \end{proof}
+these fluxes are controlled by the global energy bound in Proposition~\ref{prep4} (and the bootstrap assumption), noting that $\hat H$ differs from $\partial_t$ only by a compactly supported radial term and therefore its flux is uniformly comparable to the $\hat t$-flux.
+Consequently, $I^{\hat H}(\cdots)\lesssim\mathcal E$ as claimed. \end{proof}